 from Virginia Tech studying how aneuploidy affects chromosome segregation in

 cancer cells.
 He founded the Winnower, an open publishing platform for

 researchers in 2014 to improve how research is published and is

-now chief research officer at Authorea, a collaborative editor for researchers
+now CEO at Authorea, a collaborative editor for researchers

 to write and disseminate research reports.